Donation | Ghana (2026)

 ERC Supports CPR Training Initiative in Ghana through Equipment Donation

-In April 2026, the European Resuscitation Council (ERC) supported a national CPR training initiative in Ghana through the donation of essential resuscitation training equipment.
+In April 2026, the European Resuscitation Council (ERC) supported a national CPR training initiative in Ghana through donating essential resuscitation training equipment.

-The training programme was implemented by Global Life Savers Inc. in collaboration with the Ghana Police Service and the National Ambulance Service.
-The initiative is aimed to strengthen first response capacity by equipping police officers with the skills and confidence to respond effectively in cases of a cardiac arrest.
+The training program was implemented by Global Life Savers Inc. in collaboration with the Ghana Police Service and the National Ambulance Service.
+This initiative aims to enhance first response capabilities by equipping police officers with the skills and confidence needed to respond effectively in cases of cardiac arrest.

 Police officers are frequently among the first to arrive at emergency scenes, often before medical services.
 Their ability to initiate cardiopulmonary resuscitation (CPR) in the first critical minutes is essential to improving survival outcomes.
 Through this programme, several hundred officers were trained using a structured approach that combined theoretical instruction with hands-on, simulation-based learning.
 A Train-the-Trainer model was also implemented, enabling selected participants to become instructors and deliver further training within their regions.

-The role of the ERC in this initiative was to enable these training activities through the provision of appropriate equipment.
-The donation included adult CPR manikins, which are essential for delivering high-quality, practical training.
-Access to such equipment allows participants to practise realistic scenarios and develop technical skills.
+The ERC played a crucial role in this initiative by facilitating training activities through the provision of suitable equipment.
+Their donation included adult CPR manikins, which are vital for providing high-quality, hands-on training.
+Having access to this equipment enables participants to practice realistic scenarios and develop their technical skills effectively.

 By supporting the availability of these training tools, the ERC contributes to strengthening local capacity and empowering partners to deliver impactful and sustainable resuscitation education.
 This approach aligns with the ERC’s broader commitment to improving access to life-saving training in low- and middle-income countries.